 - Have a limit.
 This can be daily, weekly or suited to your needs.
 For example, I’ll never drink more than two drinks in one day.
 Or, I will have three alcohol-free days every week.
 I only want to drink the recommended 14 units a week.

-- Get support from friends and family.
-If those around you are on your side they can keep you on track and help you in cutting down on drinking.
+- Get support from friends and family or a therapist who specialises in drinking problems.
+If those around you are on your side, they can keep you on track and help you in cutting down on drinking.
 Some might even join you.

 - Take up an activity or sport.
-Drinking and sport don’t mix well, and exercise provides endorphins and serotonin boosts to replace alcohol.
+Drinking and sports don’t mix well, and exercise provides endorphins and serotonin boosts to replace alcohol.

 How to Cut Down on Drinking Wine